"If you don't know History, then you don't know anything, you are a leaf that doesn't know it is part of a tree" - Michael Crichton - Timeline.

 In the Third Year we cover:

-Industrial Revolution, Protests and Luddites, Peterloo, Political Reform and Suffragettes, Slavery and Civil Rights in the USA, World War I and World War II.
+Industrial Revolution (local study), Empire Building, Protests, Peterloo, Political Reform and Suffragettes, The Slave Trade and Civil Rights in the USA and the UK, World War I and World War II, Post War Diversity in Britain.

 Key elements are: